4lk4tr43/TypescriptMeta/README.md

 <h1>TypescriptMeta</h1>
-<h2>A typescript library to add classes with annotated functions</h2>
+A typescript library to add classes with annotated functions
 <hr>